mw-orcl/Move_Improve/lab001/content.md

        <img src="./images/compartment-1.PNG" style="zoom:80%;" />

-       You may need to expand the selection to see your compartment.
+       You may need to expand the selection to see your compartment under Training.

        ​									 <img src="./images/compartment.PNG" style="zoom:80%;" />